taddev/lazyboy/Readme.md

 ## lazyboy
 Package to wrap the CouchDB initialization for inclusion into the revel framework.

-## Corrections
-After some conversation with the Revel group it is clear this not the correct way to handle the connections to CouchDB.
-I will still leave this here for and example of how to do it wrong.
-I'm also leaving this here as an example of how to properly document your packages, even if they are wrong.

 ## Usage
 To use this package you'll need to *get* it from here and add it as a module to your revel application.